Theresa May And Donald Trump Meeting: Body Language Experts Reveal Things They Did Not Say

 “Unfortunately, Americans are led to believe that a strong handshake is a way to assert power.
 Grip should match grip.
 It should not be a finger cruncher.”

 Another body language expert, Judi James speaking to The Sun believed that the Prime Minister gave a good account of herself.
 According to the author of Body Language Bible, the 60-year-old leader of the Conservative Party did not allow herself to be patronized by President Trump.
-According to her, the UK leader smiled at the right moments, but exuded confidence and authority.
+According to her, the UK leader smiled at the right moments but exuded confidence and authority.

 Body language expert reveals Theresa May dominated in White House power battle https://t.co/38FsRkB1pA